alexnathanson/BrightsignAPI/README.md

 	* Troubleshooting documentation
 	* add a test file directory to the server that gets pulled to each device...?
 * To Test
-	* test that display output refers to the output monitor...
+	* test that the output resolution changes when using a different output device